MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None.
 This isn't supported due to a limitation with Windows dynamic disks.

 ### Data on CSVs
 **Issue**: DPM only supports the protection of Hyper-V virtual machines on Cluster Shared Volumes (CSVs).
-Protecting other workloads hosted on CSVs isn't supported.
+Protection of other workloads hosted on Cluster Shared Volumes (CSVs) isn't supported.

 ::: moniker range="<=sc-dpm-2019"
-Protection of SQL server database, stored on CSV is supported with [DPM 2019 UR2](/SystemCenterDocs/dpm/what-s-new-in-dpm.md) and later.
+Protection of SQL Server database stored on Cluster Shared Volumes (CSVs) is supported with [DPM 2019 UR2](/SystemCenterDocs/dpm/what-s-new-in-dpm.md) and later.
 ::: moniker-end

 ::: moniker range="sc-dpm-2022"
-Protection of SQL server database, stored on CSV is supported with [DPM 2022](what-s-new-in-dpm.md).
+Protection of SQL Server database stored on Cluster Shared Volumes (CSVs) is supported with [DPM 2022](what-s-new-in-dpm.md).
 ::: moniker-end

 **Workaround**: None.